anetrebskii/agentic-review/readme.md

       REVIEW_RESULTS='${{ steps.code-review.outputs.review-results }}'
       # Do something with the results (e.g., save to file, parse with jq, etc.)
       echo "$REVIEW_RESULTS" > review-results.json

+      # Access token usage statistics
+      echo "Input tokens: ${{ steps.code-review.outputs.total_input_tokens }}"
+      echo "Output tokens: ${{ steps.code-review.outputs.total_output_tokens }}"
+      echo "Total tokens: ${{ steps.code-review.outputs.total_tokens }}"
 ```

+### Token Usage Tracking

+This action provides detailed token usage statistics to help you monitor and manage OpenAI API costs:

+- **Input Tokens**: The total number of tokens sent to the OpenAI API (prompts)
+- **Output Tokens**: The total number of tokens received from the OpenAI API (completions)
+- **Total Tokens**: The sum of input and output tokens

+These metrics are:

+1. Displayed in the action logs after the review is complete
+2. Made available as GitHub Action outputs:
+   - `total_input_tokens`
+   - `total_output_tokens`
+   - `total_tokens`

+This information can be useful for:
+- Monitoring costs when using the OpenAI API
+- Optimizing prompts to reduce token usage
+- Setting up cost alerts or limits in your workflows
+- Tracking token usage trends over time

 ### JSON Result File